 As being an eBook publisher means regularly conducting market research, we created a survey covering 13 of the most important eBook markets in the world.
 Between December 2012 and February 2013, a total of 40.337 people answered our Bookboon eBook Survey.
-So far, the results from the first 7 countries are ready; the remaining six will follow soon.
+Let’s take a look at the results of all 13 countries.

 eBooks are facing a very interesting time ahead as about 75% of the respondents are expecting to be reading eBooks in 2015, and half of the respondents expect the majority of their book reading to be eBooks.
 As a result, 2015 may in many ways be a defining year for eBooks, as they will overtake printed books in units sold.